What does a geriatric care manager do?

 - Home care agencies in your loved one’s area.

 - Adult day care centers or groups and if there are waiting lists.

 - Either helping you to communicate with your loved one’s healthcare providers and caregivers, or doing so on your behalf.
 Examples are:

 - How to talk with your parent’s doctor about recent memory concerns you’ve noticed.

-- Meeting with the hospice nurse to discuss care options besides those at home.
+- Meeting with the hospice nurse to discuss care options besides those provided at home.